Do you have a pile of snow in your walkway, driveway, or around other parts of your house?

 The TRUTH is that being inactive can put you at GREAT RISK, and not just with regard to shoveling snow but with almost ANYTHING.
 So, being active on a regular basis can be a great way to protect your back!
 Imagine NOT BEING ACTIVE and attempting this activity.

 Well, you would give your BACK and BODY a shock!!
 If you are not active, your back may be in no shape to shovel snow.
 BUT… what does being ACTIVE mean?
 Don’t be alarmed!
 Being active does not mean running long marathon races or jumping over hurdles on a track.
 Instead, being active involves various types of activities where you MOVE!

 Examples of activities can include a simple walk, going to the store, doing the dishes, stretching, swimming, basketball, and a whole variety of other activities that make you abstain from a sedentary lifestyle.
 Hence, GET UP and MOVE!
 This can help protect your back when shoveling snow.

 You need the PROPER tool to do a good job and also to keep your back safe.

 Do you think the shovel you’ve got is ideal for your snow shoveling task?

 It may not be.
 You need a good shovel to properly and safely shovel snow.
-Thanks to modern ergonomic studies, research and IMPROVED product designs, BETTER shovels have emerged that minimize the risks to the body while enabling you more efficiently shovel the snow.
-In the past, hand grips for shovels were less ideal.
-There were also inefficiencies associated with the handle of the shovel such as the length of the handle and the impact of the shovel when it makes contact with snow.
+Thanks to modern ergonomic studies, research, and IMPROVED product designs, BETTER shovels have emerged that minimize the risks to the body while enabling you to more efficiently shovel the snow.
+In the past, hand grips for shovels were less than ideal.
+There were also inefficiencies associated with the handle of the shovel such as the length of the handle and the impact of the shovel when it makes contact with the snow.
 Now, in today’s marketplace, there are shovels with adjustable handles and curved base designs that lessen the strain that shoveling snow can have on the back.
 So, look out for BETTER shovels in your local store!